 - Keep bins cool, dry, well-ventilated and check their condition regularly.

 Deliver What You Declare

 When you sign the mandatory Declaration of Eligibility affidavit at the elevator, you are making a legal assertion that your crop is the variety and/or class you have designated.
 It also states whether your grain may contain residues of any crop input product specified in the declaration.

 This declaration is a legally binding document and incorrect information, intentional or unintentional, can be traced back to the farm and individuals can be held liable for the costs associated with contamination of a bin or shipment.

-Do not seed these de-registered varieties or any seed produced from them, and don’t deliver them to a Canadian elevator or crushing plant.
+Do not seed these de-registered varieties or any seed produced from them.
+Crushing plants may have options for de-registered varieties – contact your local facility for more information.
 For treated seed, contact provincial authorities or municipal landfill for disposal.
 De-registered varieties include:

 - Liberty Link (B. napus): Exceed, 2631 LL, Swallow, SW Legion LL, SW Flare LL, LBD 2393 LL, Innovator, Independence, HCN 14, Phoenix, 3850, 2153, 3640, 3880, 2163, 2273

 - Roundup Ready Polish (B. rapa): Hysyn 101 RR